galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >
 {: .hands_on}

 # Genome profile analysis

-Before starting a de novo genome assembly project, it useful to collect metrics on the properties of the genome under consideration, such as the expected genome size.
-Traditionally DNA flow citometry was considered the golden standard for estimating the genome size.
-Nowadays experimental methods have been replaced by computational approaches {% cite wang2020estimation %}.
-One of the widely used genome profilling methods is based on the analysis of k-mer frequencies.
-It allows to provide information not only about the genomic complexity, such as the genome size, levels of heterozygosity and repeat content, but also about the data quality.
+Before starting a *de novo* genome assembly project, it is useful to collect metrics on the properties of the genome under consideration, such as the expected genome size.
+Traditionally, DNA flow cytometry was considered the golden standard for estimating the genome size.
+Nowadays, experimental methods have been replaced by computational approaches ({% cite wang2020estimation %}).
+One of the widely used genome profiling methods is based on the analysis of k-mer frequencies.
+It allows one to provide information not only about the genomic complexity, such as the genome size and levels of heterozygosity and repeat content, but also about the data quality.

-> ### {% icon details %} K-mer size, sequencing coverage and genome size
+> ### {% icon comment %} K-mer size, sequencing coverage and genome size
 >
->K-mers are unique substrings of length k contained within a DNA sequence.
-For example, the DNA sequence *TCGATCACA* can be decomposed into six unique k-mers that have five bases long: *TCGAT*, *CGATC*, *GATCA*, *ATCAC* and *TCACA*.
-A sequence of length L will have  L-k+1 k-mers.
-On the other hand, the number of possible k-mers can be calculated as  n<sup>k</sup>, where n is number of possible monomers and k is the k-mer size.
+>*K*-mers are unique substrings of length k contained within a DNA sequence.
+For example, the DNA sequence *TCGATCACA* can be decomposed into six unique *k*-mers that have five bases long: *TCGAT*, *CGATC*, *GATCA*, *ATCAC* and *TCACA*.
+A sequence of length L will have  L-k+1 *k*-mers.
+On the other hand, the number of possible *k*-mers can be calculated as  n<sup>k</sup>, where n is number of possible monomers and k is the k-mer size.
 >
 >
 >---------| -------------|-----------------------